lostmygithubaccount/dasky/README.md

 Optional setup for `quickdemo-cpu.ipynb` follows.

-### Create an ADLS gen2 account
+### Create an ADLSv2 account

-Create or use an existing ADLS gen2 account.
+Create or use an existing ADLSv2 account.
 Create a filesystem, and register it as an Azure ML BlobDatastore with the account key (using the studio is recommended).

 ### Create a virtual network